wpdas/reactive-singleton/README.md

 ![ES6 Javascript support](https://badgen.net/badge/icon/javascript?icon=kofi&label)
 ![Typescript support](https://badgen.net/badge/icon/typescript?icon=typescript&label)

 This is a tool to help you use the Singleton pattern within the React environment.
 Singleton classes can be used but will not be reactive when any instance attribute is changed.
-Reactive Singleton comes to solve this problem.
+Reactive Singleton comes to solve this problem providing support to Typescript and Javascript projects.

 ## :green_book: Installation